 Film Studies Major

-As of Fall 2020, the Interdepartmental Program in Film Studies, as a step in the process of establishing an autonomous Film Studies major within its own program, will administer and supervise a film studies major as a structured concentration within BDIC (Bachelor’s Degree with Individual Concentration).
-Students are encouraged to pursue the beta phase of this major, since a demonstration of student demand is necessary to the successful establishment of such an autonomous major.
-The Program in Film Studies will vet the academic and curricular rigor of the film studies concentration within BDIC.
-Film Studies advisors will supervise the BDIC major.
+As of Fall 2020, the Interdepartmental Program in Film Studies, as a step in the process of establishing an autonomous Film Studies major within its own program, has been administering and supervising a film studies major as a structured concentration within BDIC (Bachelor’s Degree with Individual Concentration).
+Film Studies advisors supervise the BDIC major.
 The collaborative arrangement between the Program in Film Studies and BDIC furthers both programs’ central emphasis on the importance of interdisciplinarity, and this is reflected in the curricular structure and requirements detailed below.

 HOW TO APPLY:

 To apply for the major, students need to have completed or be currently registered for at least 15 credits of courses, and have a minimum GPA of 2.5.

 1) Students must fill out a short APPLICATION FORM.

 2) Students take the 1-credit Proposal Writing Class (BDIC 396) and develop their course plan for the Film Studies concentration.
 Completion of this course marks the completion of the application process.
 Please note students may take other courses towards the Film Studies/BDIC major at the same time (or even before taking the Proposal Course).